Datatamer/tamr-client/docs/user-guide/geo.rst

 In general, the Python Geo Interface is supported; see https://gist.github.com/sgillies/2217756

-There are three layers of information:
+There are three layers of information, modeled after GeoJSON; see https://tools.ietf.org/html/rfc7946 :

 - The outermost layer is a FeatureCollection
-- Within a FeatureCollection are Features.
-Each feature has a type, an id, an optional geometry, an optional bbox (bounding box), and optional properties.
+- Within a FeatureCollection are Features, each of which represents one "thing", like a building or a river.
+Each feature has:

-- A geometry has a type and coordinates.
+  - type (string; required)
+  - id (object; required)
+  - geometry (Geometry, see below; optional)
+  - bbox ("bounding box", 4 doubles; optional)
+  - properties (map[string, object]; optional)

+- Within a Feature is a Geometry, which represents a shape, like a point or a polygon.
+Each geometry has:

+  - type (one of "Point", "MultiPoint", "LineString", "MultiLineString", "Polygon", "MultiPolygon";
+    required)
+  - coordinates (doubles; exactly how these are structured depends on the type of the geometry)

-Although the Python Geo Interface is non-prescriptive when it comes to the data types of properties, Unify has a more restricted set of supported types.
+Although the Python Geo Interface is non-prescriptive when it comes to the data types of the id and properties, Unify has a more restricted set of supported types.
 See https://docs.tamr.com/reference#attribute-types

-Unify allows any number of geometry attributes per record; the Python Geo Interface is limited to one.
-When converting Unify records to Python Geo Features, the first geometry attribute will be used as the geometry; all other geometry attributes will appear as properties.

 The :class:`~tamr_unify_client.models.dataset.resource.Dataset` class supports the ``__geo_interface__`` property.
 This will produce one ``FeatureCollection`` for the entire dataset.